 The warm-up for the dog generally takes about 10 to 15 minutes.
 The cartilage and synovial fluid need this time.
 The right blood flow in the muscles is done faster.
 The nervous system also needs to get going, that system controls coordination and is very important for all movements.
 So take enough time for it.

 The temperature of the day also plays an essential role in the duration of the warm-up.
 In warm weather, the warm-up can be shorter than when it is freezing.
-A wet, rainy day with a cold wind is treacherous, so make sure the dog starts with a good temperature in that case.
+A wet, rainy day with a cold wind can be a little risky, so make sure the dog starts with a good temperature in that case.
 You can also put on a jacket, before and after training, to keep the muscles warm.

 Different sports require a different warm-up.
 What the warm-up looks like depends, among other things, on the form of energy used in the sport.
 A dog doing agility uses a different energy than a canicross dog.
 The preparation differs if your dog needs a short-term explosive activity compared to a dog that is active for a long time.